- Why is it required

 File permissions on the Reference Agent remain unchanged and are distributed to other agents in the job.

-1. Any file changes on RW agents won't be synced back until the initial sync is complete.
+1. Any file changes on RW agents won't be synced back until the initial sync is completed.

-Initial sync is a one-time process that starts right after an Agent is added to a job and continues for this Agent until it merges the folder tree with the Reference Agent, or until the initial synchronization is stopped manually.
-Starting with v3.2.1, initial synchronization is not stopped if any error appears on the Reference Agent, even if the error is ignored.
+Initial sync is a one-time process that starts right after an Agent is added to a job and continues for this Agent until it merges the folder tree with the Reference Agent, or until the initial synchronisation is stopped manually.
+Starting with v3.2.1, initial synchronisation is not stopped if any error appears on the Reference Agent, even if the error is ignored.

-During this process the Agent reports status "initial synchronization" in the job run.
+During this process the Agents report status "initial synchronisation" in the job run.

 Removing pre-existing inherited permissions is a lengthy operation and could take a significant amount of time on large dataset (may take up to 20h for around 200 million files).